Comp & Benefits

 Concern over skill gaps looms as workers eye better salaries

-One-third of tech workers hopped jobs in the last two years, according to ISACA data.
+One-third of tech workers hopped jobs in the last two years, according to a new report.
 Work-life balance and hybrid or remote work helped drive employee retention.

 By Roberto Torres • March 7, 2025